ACT Policy for Documentation

 - Relevant testing using reliable, valid, standardized, and age-appropriate assessments

-- Number of applicable DSM-IV criteria and description of how they impair the individual
+- Number of applicable DSM-IV or DSM-5 criteria and description of how they impair the individual

 - Specific diagnosis